arx/ArxLibertatis/README.md

 2. Enabled automatically if `BUILD_ALL` or `DEVELOPER` is enabled
 3. Enabled automatically if `CMAKE_BUILD_TYPE` is set to `Debug` or if `DEVELOPER` is enabled.
 4. Enabled automatically if `DEBUG` is enabled.
 If disabled, OpenGL debug output can be enabled at run-time using the `--debug-gl` command-line option.
-5. Enabled automatically if `DEVELOPER` is enabled
+5. Enabled automatically if `DEVELOPER` is enabled unless cross-compiling without `RUN_TARGET` set
-5. Currently this disables `UNITY_BUILD` and enables `DEBUG`, `BUILD_TESTS`, `RUN_TESTS` and `FASTLINK` for faster incremental builds and improved debug checks, unless those options have been explicitly specified by the user.
+6. Currently this disables `UNITY_BUILD` and enables `DEBUG`, `BUILD_TESTS`, `RUN_TESTS` and `FASTLINK` for faster incremental builds and improved debug checks, unless those options have been explicitly specified by the user.

 Install options: